+About 1 in 7 men will be diagnosed with prostate cancer in his lifetime.
 The prostate is a walnut-sized gland located between the bladder and the penis that plays a vital role in male reproduction.
-Unfortunately, about 1 in 7 men will be diagnosed with prostate cancer in his lifetime.
-There are a lot of options for effective treatments; however, most are recommended on an individual case basis.
-Depending
+More than 3 million cases of prostate cancer are reported in the U.S. each year.
+There are a lot of

 Preventing prostate cancer—like preventing many other diseases—requires you to tend to your overall health, not just one specific factor.
 Since the body functions as a whole, you’ll need to keep up with all aspects of your health to try to prevent this disease.
 While there are certain risk factors one cannot control such as age, family history, and race, you can still help prevent prostate cancer by making healthy life choices.